antoniofractuous/MEAN-stack-angular/README.md

 - `-i`: Is a flag that specifies an alternate identification file to use for public key authentication.

 - `private-key`: Is a variable in cryptography that is used with an algorithm to encrypt and decrypt data.
+Private keys should only be shared with the key's generator or parties authorized to decrypt the data.

 - `username`: The Linux distribution that you are using.